ChiragRupani/karma-chromiumedge-launcher/README.md

 # karma-chromiumedge-launcher

-> Launcher for Chromium Edge Canary, Dev and Beta for Windows and Mac OS
+> Launcher for Chromium Edge Canary, Dev, Beta and Stable for Windows and Mac OS

 ## Installation